AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 For information about schedules, see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).-->

-For information about scenario phases, see [Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md).
+For information about scenario phases, see [Scenario execution, cycles, and phases](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md).

 <!--For information on the Enable data loss option, see [Enable data loss](../../workfront-fusion/scenarios/scenario-settings-panel.md#enable) in the article The scenario settings panel in Adobe Workfront Fusion.-->